College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-From stubble to full-on bushy beards, facial hair continues to be a huge trend with around 55% of men around the world sporting some kind of beard or mustache.
-If you want to know how to grow a beard fast at 16 and beyond, you are in the right place!
+From stubble to full-on bushy beards, facial hair continues to be a huge trend, with around 55% of men sporting some beard or mustache worldwide.
+You are in the right place if you want to know how to grow a beard fast at 16 and beyond!

-While some men can sprout a bed overnight, others have to be much more patient.
-This poses the question “can you do anything to make your beard or mustache grow faster?”
+While some men can sprout a bed overnight, others must be more patient.
+This poses the question, “Can you do anything to make your beard or mustache grow faster?”

-Some guys are blessed with just the right genes to sprout a beard overnight, while others have a tougher time.
-The speed at which facial hair grows is dependent mostly on individual genetics but if you are super-keen to get that beard in the shortest possible time, there are several beard-growing hacks that can maximize your beard growth rate and coverage.
+Some guys have the right genes to sprout a beard overnight, while others have a more challenging time.
+The speed at which facial hair grows is primarily dependent on individual genetics.
+Still, if you are super-keen to get that beard in the shortest possible time, several beard-growing hacks can maximize your beard growth rate and coverage.

-In this article, we will take a peek at the major factors affecting beard growth.
+In this article, we will examine the significant factors affecting beard growth.

-Hipsters around the world were overjoyed when beards became fashionable once again with the hairy-faced fellows proudly showing off their facial hair.
+Hipsters worldwide were overjoyed when beards became fashionable again, with the hairy-faced fellows proudly showing off their facial hair.

-Dudes that are lucky enough to be able to cultivate a bushy beard are considered by many women as “more masculine” and even “more attractive” than those without facial foliage.
+Many women consider dudes lucky enough to cultivate a bushy beard as “more masculine” and even “more attractive” than those without facial foliage.

-On the other side of the coin, some guys struggle to sprout even a few whiskers.
-If you manage to get through the itching stage, you are on the right track.
+Conversely, some guys struggle to sprout even a few whiskers.
+You are on the right track if you get through the itching stage.
 This stage often leads to men abandoning their quest for a beard and electing to remain cleanly shaven.

-If you’re interested in the science, the reason some men being better beard growers is down to a hormonal chemical called dihydrotestosterone ( DHT).
+If you’re interested in the science, some men are better beard growers due to a hormonal chemical called dihydrotestosterone ( DHT).
 This chemical is often associated with hair loss and is related to testosterone.

 Even if you had more testosterone than Mike Tyson, you couldn’t grow a beard unless it’s converted into DHT.
-Basically, it depends on how your body reacts to testosterone.
+It depends on how your body reacts to testosterone.
 If you’re fortunate enough to be more sensitive to it, your beard will grow faster and thicker.

-The most difficult part of cultivating a beard is the first 4 to the 6-week stage in which you simply just stop shaving!
+The most challenging part of cultivating a beard is the first 4 to 6-week stage in which you stop shaving!
 You should not shave at all for the first month!
-Don’t be tempted to start shaving or sculpting during this full time as it could hinder later efforts.
-If you’ve ever grown a beard yourself, you will know how itchy it can sometimes feel.
+Don’t be tempted to start shaving or sculpting during this full-time, as it could hinder later efforts.
+You will know how itchy it can sometimes feel if you’ve ever grown a beard.
 If the itching persists, a definite help is to apply a moisturizing cream or oil to the affected areas.

-In the early days of growing a beard, you may receive some negative feedback from friends and family.
+In the early days of growing a beard, you may receive negative feedback from friends and family.
 But don’t let this deter you!
-Many men prefer to start their facial hair while on vacation or even while sick.
-This will help you to avoid those annoying daily comments that are bound to drive you nuts!
+Many men prefer to start facial hair on vacation or even while sick.
+This will help you avoid those annoying daily comments that are bound to drive you up the wall!

-The golden rule with growing your first beard is to not give up!
+The golden rule with growing your first beard is not to give up!
 Set yourself a minimum of five or six weeks before you even consider abandoning any beard-growing efforts.
 At six weeks, you can decide whether your new beard stays or goes.
-In some cases, it can take up to several months to see real results.
+Sometimes, it can take up to several months to see actual results.

-It is very important to wash your facial hair regularly.
+It is essential to wash your facial hair regularly.
 Some men prefer to keep it simple with warm water and soap.
-If this causes any adverse skin reactions, a specialized beard shampoo could be the way to go.
-We recommend Bluebeards which is very effective in cleaning your facial hair without leaving any residue.
+If this causes adverse skin reactions, a specialized beard shampoo could be the way to go.
+We recommend Bluebeards, which effectively cleans your facial hair without leaving any residue.

 Not to be confused with beard oils or beard softeners, beard conditioners are similar to head hair conditioners.
 They contain vitamins and moisturizers to keep the hair soft, manageable, and looking healthy.

-When choosing a beard conditioner, make sure it contains natural hydration ingredients such as coconut oil, aloe vera, or Shea butter.
+When choosing a beard conditioner, ensure it contains natural hydration ingredients such as coconut oil, aloe vera, or Shea butter.

 Try to use products made as naturally as possible with organic ingredients.
 We recommend using a reputable beard conditioner a couple of times a week.
 Our current favorite is the Honest Amish Beard Balm Leave-in Conditioner.

 Many chaps are surprised to hear that there is a correct way to comb your beard.
-By combing it properly, your beard will feel better.
+By combing it correctly, your beard will feel better.

-Do not ignore this crucial stage because if all the hairs are not growing in the same direction, dreaded “in-growing hairs” can develop which are both unsightly and painful.
+Do not ignore this crucial stage because if all the hairs are not growing in the same direction, dreaded “in-growing hairs” can develop, both unsightly and painful.

 Do not rush this stage!
 Trimming your beard requires time and care and shouldn’t be attempted by anyone in a hurry.
 While many blokes let a professional trim their beards, many cannot afford such a luxury and take the DIY approach.

 For longer beards, a pair of beard shears is probably the easiest tool to maintain your beard.
-For shorter beards, clippers are very effective but it should be noted that they take a bit more practice to get the hang of.
+Clippers are very effective for shorter beards, but it should be noted that they take a bit more practice to get the hang of.

-The two main areas that are key to a top-class beard are the neckline and the cheek line.
-Be very careful not to cut the cheek line too low or the neckline too high.
+The two main areas key to a top-class beard are the neckline and the cheekline.
+Be careful not to cut the cheekline too low or the neckline too high.

-If you are looking for the best beard trimmer, we highly recommend the Equinox Professional Shears or the Remington PG6171 Trimming Kit.
+We highly recommend the Equinox Professional Shears or the Remington PG6171 Trimming Kit if you are looking for the best beard trimmer.

-What you eat can have a huge impact on skin and hair growth and is a big factor in how to grow a beard at 16 and beyond.
+What you eat can significantly impact skin and hair growth and is a significant factor in how to grow a beard at 16 and beyond.

 Many vitamins have been found to promote healthy beard growth.
 Vitamin A helps to keep skin and hair follicles hydrated.
 Vitamin E increases blood flow which promotes optimal conditions for hair growth.
-Vitamin B3 also promotes healthy circulation and Vitamin B5 (pantothenic acid) aids the body in using fats and proteins that are necessary for supercharged hair growth.
+Vitamin B3 also promotes healthy circulation, and Vitamin B5 (pantothenic acid) aids the body in using fats and proteins necessary for supercharged hair growth.

-As you sleep, your body relaxes which minimizes stress.
-High levels of stress can lead to a weakened immune system and slower beard growth.
+As you sleep, your body relaxes, which minimizes stress.
+High stress levels can lead to a weakened immune system and slower beard growth.

-When we are under stress, the amount of cortisol in the body increases.
-As cortisol increases testosterone decreases.
-As we mentioned earlier, testosterone is a key factor in beard growth.
+When we are under stress, the body’s cortisol increases.
+As cortisol increases, testosterone decreases.
+As we mentioned earlier, testosterone is a critical factor in beard growth.
 It is recommended that men get 8 hours of sleep a night.